LeMonADE-project/plainExamples/README.md

   ./testsLeMonADE
   `````
 * Please write tests although it might appear annoying but it helps you to find nasty bugs and tests the correctness of your algorithms!

+## Contributions

+* Any contributions making the programm better are welcome as well as hints for bugs.
+* Every contribution should be made by following the guidelines made by the [gitflow workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow)